rokka-io/rokka-site/source/_references/10-operations.md

 #### Properties
 - `factor`: Number.
 The factor to multiply the image with.
 Between 0 and 1.
 The default value is 0.96.
+- `factor_color`: String.
+Multiply by this color in hex without the # sign, example: "0F0F0F", takes precedence over `factor`.
+The default value is null.

 ### Resize